federico-cacciotti/lager/README.md

 # Move gimbal to specific angles
 python3 move_gimbal.py

-# Decode and inspect previously logged telemetry files
+# Plot logged telemetry data
-python3 decode_telemetry.py
+python3 plot_telemetry.py
 ```

-Press **Ctrl+C** to stop any running test gracefully; telemetry logging will be stopped and devices disconnected cleanly.
+Press **Ctrl+C** to stop any running script gracefully; telemetry logging will be stopped and devices disconnected cleanly.

-Each run creates a timestamped folder under `tests/data/` containing the log file and a copy of the configuration used.
+Each run creates a timestamped folder under `data/` containing the log file and a copy of the configuration used.
+A `data/current` symlink is automatically updated to point to the latest run folder.

 ---